Chhapar (Ludhiana West)

 Chhapar is a village located in the Ludhiana West tehsil, of Ludhiana district, Punjab.

+Culture

+The village hosts an annual mela fair dedicated to the folk deity Gugga, known as Chhapar Mela.
+A marhi dedicated to the deity was constructed in 1890 in the village.

 Administration

 The village is administrated by a Sarpanch who is an elected representative of village as per constitution of India and Panchayati raj (India).